I Want To...

 TIME courses in Year Two are focused on Substance Abuse Care, Patient Safety and End‐of‐Life/Palliative Care.
 During these weeks, the students have the opportunity to break away from the organ‐based classwork and focus on advanced clinical skills, simulation experiences and their scholarly concentration.

 The month of March has been reserved for Transition to the Wards.
-As a four‐week course, Transition to the Wards provides the skills medical students need upon entering clerkships.
+As a three‐week course, Transition to the Wards provides the skills medical students need upon entering clerkships.
 This course includes integrative problem‐based learning modules to consolidate and reinforce lessons of the first two years and introduces specific content in preparation for the clerkships.
 This content includes ECGs, radiographs, clinical pathology, safety, pharmacy, information systems and community resources.

 In April of Year Two, the students embark on clerkships.
 Starting in Year Two, the curriculum allows the students plenty of flexibility in fulfilling the core clerkships along with exploring electives that might be of interest to them.
 The core clerkships are Emergency Medicine, Internal Medicine, Surgery, Pediatrics, Women’s Health, Neurology, and Psychiatry.